-We validate B-Trans through three distinct experimental lenses, each probing a different facet of population intelligence.
-First, in zero-shot generation, we demonstrate that B-Trans effectively breaks structural homogenization, producing functionally heterogeneous outputs.
-Second, in Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{guo2025deepseek}, we show that the parameter-space diversity of B-Trans enables deep exploration, traversing sparse reward landscapes more effectively than action-space baselines.
-Finally, in a label-free Test-Time RL (TTRL) setting, we reveal that the implicit population utilizes the wisdom of crowds.
-Even without ground-truth supervision, aggregating the diverse reasoning paths of the B-Trans population outperforms deterministic baselines, showing that uncertainty can act not as noise, but as a generative engine for exploration.
-Collectively, these results confirm that B-Trans fundamentally alters the exploratory dynamics of the model, enabling deep and population-driven reasoning at negligible computational cost.
-We summarize our contribution as:
+B-Trans is validated through two distinct experimental lenses, each demonstrating different benefits of population diversity.
+In zero-shot generation, we demonstrate that B-Trans effectively breaks structural homogenization, producing semantically meaningful, heterogeneous outputs.
+In Reinforcement Learning with Verifiable Rewards (RLVR)~\cite{guo2025deepseek}, we show that the population-based B-Trans enables deep exploration, traversing sparse reward landscapes more effectively than deterministic model baselines.
+Collectively, these results confirm that B-Trans alters the exploratory dynamics of the model, enabling deep and population-driven reasoning at negligible computational cost.